 1. Please ensure you have first read the ACOP Measure Tier 2 Rules regarding participation and eligibility requirements.

-From 1 July – 30 September 2024 you will be able to submit an online application by clicking on a link at the top of this webpage.
-ACOPs must not commence work on-site under the Measure until either, the date the PPA has approved the RACH’s online application, or the intended start date in your application, whichever is the later date
+ACOPs must not commence work on-site under the Measure until either, the date the PPA has approved the RACH’s online application, or the intended start date in your application, whichever is the later date.

-3. Whether RACHs require one or two applications will depend on whether the entire home/facility has one or two NAPS IDs.
-For example, where a home has a NAPS ID for one part of the home and a different NAPS ID for another part of the home, two separate applications will be required, one for each NAPS ID, as they will need to register these as two separate accounts within the PPA Portal.
+Whether RACHs require one or two accounts/applications will depend on whether the whole RACH has one or two NAPS IDs.
+For example, where a home has a NAPS ID for one part of the home and a different NAPS ID for another part of the home, two separate accounts will be required in the PPA Portal, one for each NAPS ID.

 The FTE entitlement will then be calculated separately for each account based on the bed numbers associated with that NAPS ID.
 Claims for on-site days will need to be made separately for each NAPS ID, however it may be the same ACOP(s) providing on-site days across both.